mhueckst/Data_Eng_DTM/README.md

 Data_Eng_DTM

 Project Overview
-Data_Eng_DTM is a team project developed for CS 510 Data Engineering, consisting of team members Dan, Tim, Mahshid, and Max (DTM).
-This project implements a data pipeline to visualize Portland, Oregon bus (TriMet) data utilizing Google Cloud Project, Apache Kafka, PostgreSQL, Linux utilities, and Mapbox.
+Data_Eng_DTM is a team project developed for CS 510 Data Engineering, consisting of team members Dan, Tim, Mahshid, and Max (DTM).In this project, we delve into the complex task of constructing a data pipeline for TriMet's GPS breadcrumb data.
+Our goal is to not only gather and transport this data but also validate, store, and integrate it with additional sources for a comprehensive visualization of Portland, Oregon's public transportation system.

+Understanding TriMet
+TriMet operates a public transportation network in and around Portland, Oregon.
+Our focus is on TriMet's GPS breadcrumb data, which records the geographical positions of all buses in the system at 5-second intervals.
+This rich dataset provides a foundation for in-depth analysis of the city's bus operations.

 Key functionalities include:
 - Consuming API to fetch TriMet GPS breadcrumbs.